 Healing takes place in a variety of locations, including the outdoors.
-We offer holistic therapies like equine and adventure therapy, outdoor hikes, bonfires and other recreational activities around and outside the facility.
+We offer holistic therapies like adventure therapy, outdoor hikes, bonfires and other recreational activities around and outside the facility.

 Clients are allowed to take cigarette breaks in designated areas.
 However, e-cigarettes and vaping products are not allowed, and clients must bring enough cigarettes to last their entire stay.
 Additionally, cigarettes must come in their original, unopened packaging.

 While 12-step rehab programs are an option at our facility, our core treatment involves individual and group therapy as well as addiction counseling.

 Rehab is just the beginning of the recovery journey.
 After treatment ends, it’s time to use the strategies you learned as you transition back into day-to-day life.
 Maintaining sobriety can still be challenging, especially in the early days, which is why we offer comprehensive aftercare services.